 Overseas voters are defined by Section 97.021, Florida Statutes, as members of the uniformed services or the Merchant Marine who, by reason of active duty or service, are absent from the United States, or other citizens of the United States who reside outside of the country and who are qualified to vote in Florida.
-Members of the uniformed services or the Merchant Marine that are absent from the county and all overseas voters are allowed by Florida Statutes to receive a mail ballot either by mail, fax or e-mail.
-The ballot may be returned to the elections office by mail or fax, except for members of the uniformed services or the Merchant Marine who are not overseas, who must return their ballot by mail.
+Members of the uniformed services or the Merchant Marine that are absent from the county and all overseas voters are allowed by Florida Statutes to receive a mail ballot either by mail, e-mail, or fax.
+The ballot may be returned to the Elections Office by mail or fax, except for members of the uniformed services or the Merchant Marine who are not overseas, who must return their ballot by mail.

-All requests for a mail ballot must be received by the Elections Office no later than 5 PM on the tenth day before the election.
-All mail ballots must be mailed by the Elections Office no later than the eighth day before the election.
+All requests for a mail ballot must be received by the Elections Office no later than 5 PM (Eastern Time) on the twelfth day before the election.
+All mail ballots must be mailed by the Elections Office no later than the tenth day before the election.